nmachine-io/doc-site/docs/concepts/kama-concept.md

 ### Option 2: In-Cluster Server

-Assuming again that your KAMA server can run as a Docker image, you can make it so that the NMachine client creates a special workload in your user's cluster that runs that image.
+Again, if you Dockerize your KAMA, you can make it so that the NMachine client creates a special workload in your user's cluster that runs that image.
 If your end users are running your app air-gappped, you'll want to support this strategy.